Skip to main content

 If you are temporarily enrolled at the start of an academic year, you will have a deadline by which you must fully enrol.
 If you are unable to fully enrol by this deadline and further extensions to your temporary enrolment are not agreed, your studies at Queen Mary will normally end and you with be withdrawn from your course.

-If you know that you will be unable to meet the conditions to fully enrol e.g. pay the required amount of tuition fee or provide evidence of your qualifications by the deadline, you could apply to your academic school to interrupt your studies, rather than have your student record permanently closed.
+If you are starting a new course and have temporarily enrolled but are unable to meet the conditions to fully enrol e.g. pay the required amount of tuition fee or provide evidence of your qualifications by the deadline, you could apply to your academic school to interrupt your studies, rather than have your student record permanently closed.
 If you are allowed to interrupt, this would allow you to resume your studies at the start of the following academic year, without having to apply for a new course place.
 Contact the Schools Student Support Officer to discuss this.
 You will need to complete an Interruption of study form

 Tuition fees are not normally charged to students who do not fully enrol onto their course.